This section provides you with a list of new features in Prisma Access 6.0 and 6.0.1 Preferred and Innovation, along with

 Prisma Access 6.0 introduces a streamlined licensing model for ZTNA Connector:

-- You can now enable ZTNA Connector without a ZTNA add-on license.
+You can now enable ZTNA Connector without a ZTNA Connector add-on

-Connector streamlining the licensing structure, simplifying the process, and
+streamlines the licensing structure, simplifying the process, and offers a more

 This licensing model provides an option to Enable ZTNA Connector

 without a ZTNA add-on license.
-Based upon your Prisma Access
+Based on your Prisma Access licenses, you receive

 Support for DNS SRV records and SCCM